enthought/traitsui/_sources/traitsui_user_manual/factories_advanced_extra.txt

 selects or double-clicks an item, respectively.

 You can define a shortcut menu that opens when the user right-clicks an item.
-Use the *menu* parameter to specify a Traits UI or PyFace Menu, containing Action objects for the menu commands.
+Use the *menu* parameter to specify a TraitsUI or PyFace Menu, containing Action objects for the menu commands.

 .. _editing-the-table: